shaoru0302/InfiniTeaApp-Team-Project/doc/storyboard/view-and-reorder.md

 ## **Scenario: Handle Out-of-Stock Items**

 - I am on the "My Orders" page, when I select my favorite drink from the list, if an item is **out of stock**, the system should show a warning message - "items are out of stock".
-Then I can choose to **unselect the drinks to cancel the reorder** or **proceed with available items by pressing the reorder button**.
+Then I can choose to **unselect the drinks to cancel the reorder** or **proceed with available items by tapping the reorder button**.

 ![Out of Stock Warning](../images/past-order/out-of-stock-warning.jpg)